synaq/api-quick-start/README.md

 ### Searching for mailboxes

 Any mailbox in the user's scope can be found using the global mailboxes endpoint.
-There are rich filters available on the call to limit the scope of mailbox searches futher, most importantly, `domain_guid` and `domain_name`.
+There are rich filters available on the call to limit the scope of mailbox searches further, most importantly, `domain_guid` and `domain_name`.

 ```
 GET /api/v1/mailboxes.json?domain_guid={some_guid}&exact_match=1